SystemFiles/stay-up/README.md

 docker-compose up -d
 ```

+> Note that the client code can be found [here](https://github.com/systemfiles/stay-up-client)

 ## Usage (only API server)

 It is required that you have a running postgres database that the stayup server can write to.
 Modify the settings in a file (`.env`) or through environment variables.